cybercom-finland/hacking-great-4/t3-osm/README.md

 What comes to Leaflet you can use L.marker for the busses but if you like you can change marker icon to something more illustrative (there is an icon under [example-answer-1/img directory](/t3-osm/example-answer-1/img), CC-0 license).
 There is a Leaflet tutorial for [Markers With Custom Icons](http://leafletjs.com/examples/custom-icons/).

+## Implementation instructions for the ionic app

+TODO

 ## Example answers

 If needed you can take a look in the